sindresorhus/sindresorhus.github.com/source/pages/apps/faq.md

 ### Why are most of your apps free?

 I love making apps and I want them to be available to as many people as possible.
 I don't care much about money and I earn enough on my paid apps.

+### Why should I trust you?

+Free apps often raise doubts about privacy and intentions.
+Your trust matters deeply to me.
+Unlike others, I don't engage in data-selling or bombard you with pesky ads.
+Your privacy is sacred; you are not my product.
+I make apps because I enjoy it.
+I don't care about profits.

+With over 3 million users placing their confidence in me, I take pride in safeguarding their devices and respecting their privacy.
+Moreover, my reputation speaks volumes.
+Tens of thousands of developers also rely on [my code](https://github.com/sindresorhus).

+Trust is earned.
+Don't just take my word for it; delve into the reviews on the App Store.
+Your peace of mind matters, and I'm committed to upholding it every step of the way.
+Feel free to [contact me](/contact) if you have any questions.

 ### What's your policy on ads in your apps?